CBS 8 History

 Even then, the station has never forgotten its roots in Selma.
 It has always kept an office there with a full-time news reporter and an account executive dedicated to the needs of West Alabama.

 Meanwhile, WCOV's fears were realized when CBS dropped the station as an affiliate on Jan.
 1, 1986.
 The station came under new ownership and joined the upstart Fox network.

 With legal battles, power upgrades and the move to Montgomery behind us, the station has never stood still.

 In the past decade, we began a new commitment to our viewers in South Alabama by opening the South Alabama Newsroom in downtown Greenville and to people in Pike County with the Troy Newsroom.
 Our news crews can easily cover those parts of the state and reporters can broadcast Live.
 Those newsrooms complement the Montgomery and West Alabama Newsrooms, giving us a huge advantage over the competition when news breaks across our 15-county viewing area.

 In a dramatic shift from the days that WCOV battled our attempts at boosting our signal, we now produce "WCOV News at Nine" seven nights a week for our one-time foe.

-CBS 8 is now making history with a unique shared services agreement involving two of Montgomery's other leading stations, WNCF ABC 32 and WBMM CW 22.
+CBS 8 is now making history with a unique shared services agreement involving four of Montgomery's other leading stations, WNCF ABC Montgomery, WBMM CW Montgomery, MeTV Montgomery and Heartland Montgomery.
 We are now under one roof as Alabama News Network, with cutting-edge high definition equipment and a state-of-the-art studio.
-It's a multi-million dollar investment to bring you the news and other local programming from the most advanced television center in Alabama, coupled with the most popular shows from yesteryear on MeTV 8.2.
+It's a multi-million dollar investment to bring you local news, weather, sports and entertainment from the most advanced television center in Alabama.